phugiadang/CSCI-4308-Open-Sources-Data-Analytics/OpenStack/tweetCount.md

+#Total Number of Tweets: 881440
-#Number of Trump Tweets: 285868
+#Number of Trump Tweets: 286238
-#Number of Clinton Tweets: 186366
+#Number of Clinton Tweets: 186659
-#Number of Cruz Tweets: 179029
+#Number of Cruz Tweets: 179442
-#Number of Sanders Tweets: 125166
+#Number of Sanders Tweets: 125556
-#Number of Rubio Tweets: 45775
+#Number of Rubio Tweets: 45888
 #Number of Jeb!
-Tweets: 34622
+Tweets: 34720
-#Number of Carson Tweets: 13072
+#Number of Carson Tweets: 13093
-#Number of Kasich Tweets: 9853
+#Number of Kasich Tweets: 9871
-#Total Number of Tweets:
 #Current Stream Started at Fri Feb 12 22:54:01 MST
 ---
 ---